Contrastive Learning from Synthetic Audio Doppelg\"angers: Results

 \subsubsection{Embedding Similarity}

 First, we look at the distribution of synthetic sound pairs and establish that $\delta$ meaningfully controls (a proxy for) perceptual or semantic dissimilarity.
-We operationalize this using LAION-CLAP embeddings~\cite{wu2023large}, since they are trained on a large variety of sounds with semantic descriptions associated. \Cref{fig:pairs_similaritydistance}A shows how the average cosine similarity decreases monotonically with increasing $\delta$ for all 3 synthesizers. \Cref{fig:pairs_similaritydistance}B provides an alternate view of the space of positive pairs, compared to negatives (other samples).
+We operationalize this using LAION-CLAP embeddings~\citep{wu2023large}, since they are trained on a large variety of sounds with semantic descriptions associated. \Cref{fig:pairs_similaritydistance}A shows how the average cosine similarity decreases monotonically with increasing $\delta$ for all 3 synthesizers. \Cref{fig:pairs_similaritydistance}B provides a view of how $\delta$ affects the geometry of the embedding space.
 Here, we plot the first two principal components of the CLAP embeddings along with the path length for each positive pair of synthesized samples from a \textit{Voice} synthesizer.
 As $\delta$ increases, the path lengths increase and overlap more resulting in less clear separation of positive pairs from negatives.
 We view this as a signal that we can effectively control the hardness of the contrastive task using $\delta$, the perturbation factor.